Stucky (fandom)

-An exchange between Gwenpool and Kamala Khan from Gwenpool Strikes Back #3 (2019) interpreted by commentators as a humorous acknowledgement of the Stucky fandom by Marvel.
+A duo cosplaying the two shipped characters.

 In fandom, Stucky (also Steve/Bucky or Bucky/Steve (Note: The names Wintershield, Starbucks, and Barnes & Noble are also less commonly used.)) is the pairing of Steve Rogers (Captain America) and James Buchanan "Bucky" Barnes (the Winter Soldier), fictional characters who appear in comic books and related media produced by Marvel Comics.
 The pairing is a manifestation of shipping, a phenomenon in fandom wherein individuals create fan works that depict a romantic or sexual relationship between two characters whose relationship in the source material is typically neither romantic nor sexual; Stucky is an example of slash, a genre of fan works that focus on same-sex characters.
 In accordance with shipping naming conventions, Stucky is a portmanteau of "Steve" and "Bucky".

-Though Rogers and Barnes have appeared in media dating to the 1940s, Stucky fan works grew substantially in popularity in the 2010s after the characters appeared in the Marvel Cinematic Universe (MCU).
-Several individuals associated with Marvel, including Winter Soldier co-creator Ed Brubaker, Barnes' actor Sebastian Stan, and MCU director Joe Russo, have commented positively on Stucky, frequently in a context that affirms Rogers' and Barnes' canonical heterosexuality while offering support for the broader Stucky fandom.
+Though Rogers and Bucky have appeared in media dating to the 1940s, Stucky fan works grew substantially in popularity in the 2010s after the characters appeared in the Marvel Cinematic Universe (MCU).
+Several individuals associated with Marvel, including Winter Soldier co-creator Ed Brubaker, MCU director Joe Russo, and Rogers's and Bucky's respective actors Chris Evans and Sebastian Stan, have commented positively on Stucky and showed their openness to any interpretations of the relationship between the characters.
 Critics and commentators have used the popularity of Stucky in fandom to remark on a range of topics, including the lack of LGBT characters in superhero films and the nature of fandom on social media.